 - 1 tsp Fragrance oil

-Ingredients For The Pink layer:
+Ingredients For The Pink layer

 This will be the same as the white layer but with the addition of a colorant.

-The White layer:
+Making The White layer

 In Cold Process Step 4 – Combining oils and lye when they reach an equal temperature of between 140F (60C) TO 120F (49C).

-In Cold Process Step 5 – Add the essential and fragrance oil at very light trace, then quickly transfer to a mold.
+In Cold Process Step 6 – Add the essential and fragrance oil at very light trace, then quickly transfer to a mold.

 Cover with towels and leave to stand for two weeks before starting your pink layer.

-The Pink layer:
+Making The Pink layer

 Important: Leave your white layer for two weeks then start the pink layer.
 Its possible that a few days will be enough for the soap to harden but I have had problems with the pink bleeding into the white when I make it too soon.
 If you are confident that your first layer has hardened you can try going earlier with the second if you prefer, but I always leave it two weeks to be sure.

-In Cold Process Step 5 – Stirring with a hand whisk or wooden spoon and working quickly add and blend the mica/oil mix at light trace.
+In Cold Process Step 6 – Stirring with a hand whisk or wooden spoon and working quickly add and blend the mica/oil mix at light trace.

 Now add the essential and fragrance oil.
 You will notice both the mica and the fragrance oil will accelerate trace, so again you need to work quickly.